amplab/keystone/EC2.md

 ## Getting spark-ec2

-As KeystoneML requires a recent version of spark-ec2, it is recommended that you clone the Spark source code master branch for this.
+As the KeystoneML scripts require a recent version of spark-ec2 (Spark 1.4.0 or later), it is recommended that you clone the Spark source code master branch for this.
 You can do this with
 ```
 git clone https://github.com/apache/spark.git
 ```

 ## Launching a Cluster

-You can now use the `bin/keystone-ec2.sh` to launch a cluster with KeystonML pre-installed.
+You can now use the `bin/keystone-ec2.sh` to launch a cluster with KeystoneML pre-installed.
 To do that you can run a command which looks like

 ```